Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 The more popular ones are the Miracle CIP Lounges and the Miracle Transit Hotel day rooms, (formerly known as Louis' Tavern Transit Lounge).

-This is the only Bangkok Airport Transit Hotel in the Airport, although they are in several locations.
+This is the only Bangkok Airport Transit Hotel in the Airport, although they are in several locations around the place.

-The Miracle Transit Hotel Dayrooms are a great option if you need to have a bed and get some sleep and the CIP lounges are if you want to have a shower in Bangkok Airport, freshen up between flights or just to catch up on your emails.
+The Miracle Transit Hotel Dayrooms are a great option if you need to have a bed and get some sleep and the CIP lounges are a good choice if you want to have a shower in Bangkok Airport, freshen up between flights or just to catch up on your emails.

 The Miracle Transit Hotel has day rooms at Suvarnabhumi Airport are available for 6 hours blocks and can be booked directly through Agoda.